Student Guide to Special Consideration

-If unexpected events or circumstances affect your studies, this guide explains how to apply for Special Consideration at UNSW College.
+If unexpected events or circumstances affect your studies, this guide explains how to apply for special consideration.
 It outlines what qualifies, how to submit a request, and when you can expect a decision, to help you stay supported and on track during challenging times.

 This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.